unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh56.png"><img src="/images/hh56.png"></a>

-Okay, it seems that the Edit function runs a SQL Query... maybe we can find [SQLi](http://www.acunetix.com/).
+Looking at the output, we see that the Edit function runs a SQL Query... maybe we can find [SQLi](http://www.acunetix.com/).

 One thing that really caught my eye here was that the URL was passing parameters of the query - which looked like the following.